foo290/Django-Verify-Email/README.md

 **Example**

-* If i have to make a link expire after **one day**, then i"d do:
+* If I have to make a link expire after **one day**, then I'd do:
     * EXPIRE_AFTER = "1d"

-* If i have to make a link expire after **one hour**, then i"d do:
+* If I have to make a link expire after **one hour**, then I'd do:
     * EXPIRE_AFTER = "1h"

-* If i have to make a link expire after **one minute**, then i"d do:
+* If I have to make a link expire after **one minute**, then I'd do:
     * EXPIRE_AFTER = "1m"

 and so on...
-By default, if you do not specify a unit, it'll be considered as seconds.
+By default, if you do not specify a unit, it'll be considered in seconds.

 </p>